Reviews12 min read

 Most CRM reviews will tell you that every product is "feature-rich" and "intuitive."
 Here's my actual take: 90% of CRMs are overpriced for what they deliver.
 Zoho CRM is one of the rare exceptions — but that doesn't mean it's the right fit for everyone.

-If you've been shopping for a CRM in 2026, you've almost certainly landed on Zoho CRM at some point.
+If you've been shopping for a CRM in 2026, you've almost certainly stumbled across Zoho CRM at some point.
 It's one of the most talked-about options in the mid-market space — and honestly, for good reason.
-But "talked about" doesn't automatically mean "worth your money."
-So let's get into the numbers, the features, and the real truth about where Zoho CRM delivers and where it falls flat.
+But being talked about doesn't automatically mean it's worth your money.
+So let's dig into the numbers, the features, and what actually works (and what doesn't) when you're using Zoho day-to-day.

-TL;DR: Zoho CRM is a genuinely capable CRM at a price point that's hard to beat.
-It's not perfect, and the learning curve is very real, but if you're a small-to-midsize business that needs serious sales pipeline management without paying Salesforce prices, it deserves a hard look.
+TL;DR: Zoho CRM is genuinely capable at a price point that's hard to beat.
+It's not perfect, and the learning curve is steep, but if you're a small-to-midsize business that needs serious sales pipeline management without paying Salesforce prices, it deserves your attention.

 Quick Overview: Zoho CRM at a Glance